Important Dates for 2023!

 Tryout Results and Notifications: We will be using an automated notification system which will send an email invite to players within 48 hours of the final tryout session for your age group (so please make sure we have an accurate email at the time of check-in!).
 Players can then choose to accept or decline the invitation.
 If you haven't received your email notification within 48 hours, please email: United@sksoccer.com.

-As Select is a competitive program, there may be some cuts based upon assessment criteria, player pool, and other program-level considerations.
+As SK United is a competitive program, there will often be cuts based upon assessment criteria, player pool, and other program-level considerations.
 If a player is cut they are encouraged to play in the recreational program, but our goal is to provide all committed and motivated players a chance to experience the soccer program that they desire.
-Even after tryouts have been completed, the Select program continues to actively evaluate recreational players for potential tournament play and partners with the recreational program to provide avenues for player development.
+Even after tryouts have been completed, the program continues to actively evaluate recreational players for potential tournament play and partners with the recreational program to provide avenues for player development.
 There may also be opportunities to play to the next older year, or we may direct you to other opportunities with our NSYSA member clubs in Kitsap County as the clubs cooperate to offer teams to the community together.

-Email the Director of Select (Matthew McDaniel) at email@example.com if you have any questions about the SK United program, or about the tryout/ assessment process.
+Email the VP of Premier (Matthew McDaniel) at United@sksoccer.com if you have any questions about the SK United program, or about the tryout/ assessment process.

-Finally, here's some great advice about tryouts from our Director of Coaching:
+Finally, here's some great advice about tryouts from our past Director of Coaching: